pdroll/windowevents/README.md

 # WindowEvents.js
+Your one stop shop for listening for all window load, scroll, resize and visibility change events.

+Provides a simple and unified interface for adding event listeners for 18 common and useful events including window loaded, scroll start, scroll stop, resize stop, orientation change, window becoming visible and more

 Makes adding event listeners to useful scroll, resize and page visibility events a breeze.
-Events include scroll start, scroll stop, resize stop, orientation change, window becoming visible and more.
+Events include .

-This library handles the throttling of the event listeners for you, does not require jQuery, and is only 9KB in size.
+This library handles the throttling of the event listeners when needed, does not require jQuery or any other external library, and is only 10KB in size.

 ## Demo
 [See it in action](http://codepen.io/pdroll/pen/RoqRzY?editors=0010)